 According to loan software company Ellie Mae, the average credit score for all applicants who successfully complete a mortgage is around 720.
 This is plenty high to get approved for a conventional loan.

-Above and beyond credit, approvals will be issued to applicants who can provide proof of earnings which may involve some or all of the following documentation.
+During the mortgage application process, home buyers must provide proof of earnings, which may involve some or all of the following documentation:

 - 30 day’s pay stubs

 - 2 year’s tax returns if self-employed

 - An offer letter, if not yet started